leggetter/leggetter.co.uk/pages/2011-06-26-real-time-web-technologies-guide.markdown

 *Note: This page is a work in progress.
 I plan to update it new technologies as I find them and increase the information on each as I find the time.
 If you know of a technology that should be included in this guide then please [raise a pull request](https://github.com/leggetter/realtime-web-technologies-guide).
 If you have any questions please drop me an <a href="mailto:phil@leggetter.co.uk?subject=Real-Time Technology Guide">email me</a>*

-**As above, you can contribute to the list by making a pull request to the <a href="https://github.com/leggetter/realtime-web-technologies-guide">Realtime Web Technologies Guide github repo<a>.**
+**As above, you can contribute to the list by making a pull request to the [Realtime Web Technologies Guide github repo](https://github.com/leggetter/realtime-web-technologies-guide).**

 <ul class="toc">
   <li>